developer22-university/Emotion-Detection-WebApp/README.md

 # Emotion-detection-app
-This is a web app, deployed using flask .
+This is a web app, deployed using flask .It was developed as a semester project for object oriented programming.

 TECHNOLOGIES USED: PYTHON3,FLASK-WEB FRAMEWORK, HTML5 ,CSS3,BOOTSTRAP